neighborhoods/KojoWorkerDecoratorComponent/README.md

 ## Custom decorator

 In addition to the decorators provided in this component, you may implement your own decorator(s).
-It has to extend the `Neighborhoods\KojoWorkerDecoratorComponent\Worker\DecoratorInterface` interface, which will be mostly implemented using the `Neighborhoods\KojoWorkerDecoratorComponent\Worker\DecoratorTrait` trait.
+It has to extend the `Neighborhoods\KojoWorkerDecoratorComponent\Worker\DecoratorInterface` interface, which will be mostly implemented using the `Neighborhoods\KojoWorkerDecoratorComponent\Worker\AwareTrait` trait.
 The only method left to implement is the `work()` method, which at some point might run the decorated worker as shown below.
 ``` php
 <?php